Skip to main content

 fi

-# 2. Check version was previously deployed
+# 2. Check version exists in available versions

 read -p "Continue anyway? (y/n) " -n 1 -r